intel x553 (c3000 chipset) loading x520 driver

 The "speed" in the screenshots you show isn't relevant.
 The ix driver is capable of 10G so that's what is reported in the driver line even if they are 1G ports.
 The SG-5100 has 4 ports like that which work correctly (ix driver, but operate at 1G automatically), so it's not a general issue as you suggest.
 It may be specific to your card, chipset, or combination of hardware.

-#2 Updated by Peter Martens about 1 month ago
+#2 Updated by Peter Martens 4 months ago

 the unit works normally on 1gb without the x520 card. but when the card is installed the unit stops working.